Non Toxic Cribs

 Oeuf NYC Cribs

 Are Oeuf cribs non-toxic?
 These have a solid wood frame, but plywood or MDF mattress supports.
 They state via email that their manufacturer uses proprietary paints and finishes, and water-based adhesives that allow the finished crib to meet GreenGuard GOLD standards.
 It won’t off-gas excessively, but without knowing what’s in the finishes, I recommend a bumper pad to protect from lots of contact with the rails.
-Definitely better from a health perspective than a crib made entirely of high VOC materials.
+Definitely better from a health perspective than a crib made entirely of fake wood or high VOC materials and very cute.

 Nestig Crib